PolybiusKai/preflight_weather/README.md

               [#]  To Exit The App              - 'exit'.
 ```

 The METARs data will show you a string of weather information that's usually in a format that pilots will understand ie - METARs => KLAS 130356Z 04003KT 10SM FEW250 26/M11 A2968 RMK AO2 SLP028 T02611106.
 Once this displays you will be asked if you would like it broken down to a simplified format.
+(Shown below.)

 ```
     |    Station: KLAS